Ensign-College/cs105-week4-lab2-starter/README.md

 # Grading Rubric:
 - Bank account functionality (40 points):
   - Properly initializes bank accounts with an initial balance (10 points)
   - Implements deposit functionality (10 points)
   - Implements withdrawal functionality with appropriate checks (10 points)
   - Allows checking the account balance (10 points)

 - Git usage (5 points):
   - Pushed to a remote repository (5 points)
-- Code organization and readability (15 points):
+- Extra Credit: Code organization and readability (4 points):
-  - Proper naming conventions (5 points)
+  - Proper naming conventions (1 point)
-  - Well-structured code (5 points)
+  - Well-structured code (1 point)
-  - Adequate comments/documentation (5 points)
+  - Adequate comments/documentation (1 point)
-- Overall submission (10 points):
-  - Adherence to submission deadlines (5 points)
+  - Consistent indentation and formatting (1 point)

 # Sum (Total) Lab Description:
 In this lab, you will practice control statements (if-else, loops) in Java and use Git.
 You will work on a program that simulates a simple game, and commit your code to Git repositories.